cloudposse/docs/content/tools/docker/best-practices.md

 Inheritance is when you use `FROM some-image:1.2.3` (vs `FROM scratch`) in a `Dockerfile`.
 We recommend to leverage lean base images (E.g. `alpine` or `busybox`).

-Try to leverage the same base image as many of your images as possible for faster `docker pulls`.
+Try to leverage the same base image in as many of your images as possible for faster `docker pulls`.

 {{% dialog type="info" icon="fa fa-book" title="Read More" %}}
 - <https://docs.docker.com/engine/reference/builder/#from>